 In the event of a biochemical disaster or a nuclear strike, use decontamination procedures immediately.
 If your water is in sealed containers, decontaminate the outside before you open it.
 Obviously, water in sealed containers is your best and safest source.
 You must protect this water as much as possible.
 If you didn’t stock up on sealed bottles of water, try to get it from a closed source like underground pipes.

-You may use rainwater or snow but be sure to distill it before using it.
+You may use rainwater or snow but be sure to distil it before using it.
 Use water from slow-moving streams, if necessary, but always check first for signs of contamination, and always distill it before using.
 Signs of water source contamination are foreign odors such as garlic, mustard, geranium, or bitter almonds; oily spots on the surface of the water or nearby; and the presence of dead fish or animals.
 If these signs are present, do not use the water.

-To remove radiation contamination from water, fill a bucket or other deep container three-fourths full with contaminated water.
+*To remove radiation contamination from water, fill a bucket or other deep container three-fourths full with contaminated water.
 Then take dirt from a depth of 10 or more inches below the ground surface and stir it into the water.
 Use about 1 inch of dirt for every 5 inches of water.
 Stir the water until you see most dirt particles suspended in the water.
 Let the mixture settle for at least 6 hours.
 The settling dirt particles will carry most of the suspended fallout particles to the bottom and cover them.
 You can then dip out or siphon off the clear water.
-Distill it before using.
+Distil it before using.

 You can also use water purification tablets, or use 5 drops of 2% tincture of iodine per pint of water (10 drops for really cloudy water) and let it stand 30 minutes before using, or using a commercial water purifier.
-If the water is foul smelling, muddy, stagnant, you can refresh it by filtering it before you distill it.
-To do this, you can take a 2 liter plastic bottle, put several inches of charcoal, crushed rocks, and sand in it then fill with water,catch the filtered water in a pot or bowl, then distill it to remove contaminants.
+If the water is foul smelling, muddy, stagnant, you can refresh it by filtering it before you distil it.
+To do this, you can take a 2 liter plastic bottle, put several inches of charcoal, crushed rocks, and sand in it then fill with water,catch the filtered water in a pot or bowl, then distil it to remove contaminants.
 There’s no reason you should ever have to be without potable water, no matter how dire your situation appears.